davidhsiaotw/todolist/README.md

 <img src="https://github.com/davidhsiaotw/todolist/blob/master/app/src/main/res/drawable/Screenshot.png"  width="38%">

 # Issues
-Descriptions will be out of screen in some languages like Chinese Start date can be larger than due date
+Descriptions will be out of screen in some languages like Chinese</br>
+Start date can be larger than due date